 How Do You Measure the Success of Your Welcome Series?

 The most critical metric for measuring the success of your welcome series is if your users open these messages.
-We look for a high open-rate, (see M&R Benchmark report to measure your email open rate) that sends a signal to email service providers (ESPs) that your email and your organization is credible.
+We look for a high open rate that sends a signal to email service providers (ESPs) that your email and your organization are credible.
 This can help improve email delivery rates and increase the size of your emailable file.

 A re-engagement series is used to reactivate users who are at risk of unsubscribing or being unsubscribed from your email program.
 This type of series is used to augment an email hygiene program.